maddybartlett/Bio_Based_Reps_for_RL/README.md

 ## Data Preprocessing:

 Running a single experiment will produce a large number of files which takes a while to load up.
-We therefore created the Data_PreProcessing script to collect all the data from each folder, and create smaller, more manageable dataframes containing the information necessary for the analysis.
+We therefore created the Data_PreProcessing script to collect all the data from each folder, and create smaller, more manageable dataframes containing the information necessary for the analysis. <br>
 *Note : preprocessing each folder of data may take a while*

 ## Analysis: